zaphosting/docs/docs/vserver-linux-curl.md

 ---
 id: vserver-linux-curl
-title: "VPS: Setup cURL on Linux"
+title: "Setup cURL on Linux"
 description: "Discover how to set up and optimize cURL for efficient data transfers and API testing → Learn more now"
 sidebar_label: Install cURL
 services:
   - vserver
+  - dedicated
 ---

 import Tabs from '@theme/Tabs';